mharen/mharen.github.io/blog/2010/2010-10-restyling-website-with-user-styles-in.md

 ![image%5B18%5D.png](image%5B18%5D.png)

 Here we see the structure of the page on the left and the selected element’s styles on the right.
 And there we see the background-image property.
-That’s what I will override in my user style via the Chrome Extension <a href="https://chrome.google.com/extensions/detail/fjnbnpbmkenffdnngjfgmeleoegfcffe">Stylish</a>:
+That’s what I will override in my user style via the Chrome Extension [Stylish](https://chrome.google.com/extensions/detail/fjnbnpbmkenffdnngjfgmeleoegfcffe):

 ![image%5B17%5D.png](image%5B17%5D.png)